fabio-garavini/ha-openai-whisper-stt-api/README.md

 ### Models

-Currently all GroqCloud Whisper models are free up to 28800 audio seconds per day!
+Currently all Mistral AI models are free up to 1 billion token per month !

 - `voxtral-mini`